 Natural plant dyes are easy to make – they only require both copious amounts of petals, stalks, or leaves … and patience.
 The patience quote is two-fold.
 You must wait for your plants to grow in the garden or are ready to be foraged in the wild, and be willing to allow the natural matter to simmer long enough to process out the color.

-You can do a bit of cheating and microwave the natural dye matter, but this would prevent you from making a large enough batch to dye a whole dress, one sheep’s worth of wool, or a quilt.
+You can break the rules a little bit, and microwave the natural dye matter, but this would prevent you from making a large enough batch to dye a whole dress, one sheep’s worth of wool, or a quilt.

 It takes about five cups of flowers to create enough natural dye to color a toddler size shirt.
 If the material you are working with is thick, like wool, it will soak up the coloring far more than a thin cotton T-shirt.